-Since the predictions of quantum theory have never been contradicted, the importance of this result cannot be overstated.
-A stunned silence has ensued.
-We have arrived at a cathartic moment for canonical physics.
+Since the predictions of quantum theory have never been contradicted, the importance of this result (now known as the PBR theorem) cannot be overstated.
+Given that we accept the assumption of preparation independence, we have arrived at a cathartic moment for canonical physics.
 How can we reconcile a complex wave with an objective entity, a "physically distinct state"?

-Let us suppose that Pusey's theorem is correct, that the wavefunction is an objective wave, extended in space.
-This would imply that the complex plane of the wavefunction, as illustrated in Figure 5 (page 14), corresponds to objective spatial dimensions.
-But we immediately encounter a problem, of course: if our 3+1 spacetime was to include an imaginary spatial dimension we would be living in a complex space and the geometry and physics of our world would differ dramatically from what we observe.
-Since the wavefunction simply won't fit into our physical space we are left with just one alternative: the complex wavefunction must occupy a higher-dimensional space, outside our 3+1 spacetime.
+Let us suppose that the PBR theorem is correct, that the wavefunction is an objective entity extended in space.
+This would imply that the complex plane of the wavefunction, as illustrated in Figure 5 (page 13), corresponds to objective spatial dimensions.
+But we immediately encounter a problem, of course: if our physical spacetime was to include an imaginary spatial dimension we would be living in a complex space and the geometry and physics of our world would differ dramatically from what we observe.
+Since the wavefunction simply won't fit into our physical space we are left with just one alternative: the complex wavefunction must occupy a higher-dimensional space, in some sense outside our 3+1 spacetime.